J063--Temperature and Humidity Monitoring System & Services BPA for VISN 20 Locations

 Buyer not available

-The Department of Veterans Affairs, specifically the Network Contracting Office 17, is seeking proposals for the procurement of TempTrak Temperature and Humidity Transmitters for the El Paso VA Healthcare System.
-The contract requires the delivery of 40 internal temperature/humidity transmitters and 20 dual internal/external temperature transmitters, which must be shipped within 160 days after receipt of order.
-This procurement is particularly significant as it is set aside for Service-Disabled Veteran Owned Small Businesses, reflecting the VA's commitment to supporting veteran-owned enterprises.
+The Department of Veterans Affairs, specifically the Network Contract Office 17, is seeking proposals for the procurement of TempTrak Temperature and Humidity Transmitters for the El Paso VA Healthcare System.
+The contract is set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSB) and requires the delivery of 40 internal temperature/humidity transmitters and 20 dual internal/external temperature transmitters within 160 days after receipt of order.
+This procurement is crucial for maintaining optimal environmental conditions within the healthcare facility, ensuring compliance with health and safety standards.
 Proposals are due by April 9, 2025, at 1:00 PM EDT, and interested parties should direct inquiries to Marcellus Jackson at marcellus.jackson@va.gov or call 210-986-3354 by April 4, 2025.

 6515--PHARMACY SPOT MONITORS